SamWithADot/TMCC_Bot_Public/README.md

 - Auto replies to videos from certain channel.
 It needs more prompts and the prompts need better formating.
 - Replies in the thread if a tag is added
 - Sends and pins a checklist in a new thread (Advisors+)
+- Bot backs up archive to a DB

 # The following commands:
   - /Prompt <name> This lets you pick from a few prompts and it will send it in the channel